 View the video below to learn more about the differences between the types of mallets and how Action Rehab treat these sorts of injuries.
 As explained by Action Rehab founder Ben Cunningham.

 Our therapists do regular GP and Emergency Doctor training and can advise on the most appropriate action for your Mallet Finger treatment.

 How common is mallet finger?

 A. Mallet Finger is the most common injury seen at Action Rehab.
-Mallet Finger is a common sports related injury and the experts at Action Rehab specialise in sports trauma.
+Mallet Finger is a common sports related injury an area in which Action Rehab therapists are trained and experienced in treating.

 How is mallet finger caused?

 A. Mallet finger is caused by a ball or a force to the end of the finger while a person is trying to straighten it.

 Ben Cunningham is currently the Hand Therapist at Melbourne Football Club (AFL) and the director of Action Rehab.
 Ben has over 20 years’ experience providing hand and upper limb therapy, including working in the United Kingdom at the Queen Victoria Hospital and as the senior clinician at the Alfred Hospital in Melbourne.